matejmedvecky/pepmandis/README.md

   extract input sequences using provided URL. `--utaxonomy` arg is omitted \
   if this argument is specified.

 - `--no-bsearch`: Do not perform BLASTP search.
-Use this option also if using online blasting and \
-  'blastp.xml' file has already been generated in previous run in order \
-  to save considerable amout of time.

 - `--offline-blastp`: Perform offline blasting (RECOMMENDED).
 Provide path to nr database (databasePath) in a \
   config file 'defaults.cfg'.